Sergey Kovalev: Kovalev vs. Shabranskyy

 On 25 November, Kovalev appeared on Boxing After Dark against light-heavyweight contender Vyacheslav Shabranskyy (19–1, 16 KOs) in a scheduled ten-round bout that took place at The Theater at Madison Square Garden in New York City.
 Kovalev spoke about his consecutive defeats, “I learned a lot from my fights with Andre Ward.
 When you don’t win and when you suffer adversity, it makes you stronger.
 It also shows you who your real friends are.
 I feel like I cleaned out my life and now I’m ready to start fresh.
-I’m very veexcited to get back in the ring and fight at Madison Square Garden for the first time, and I’m focused on the future.
+I’m very excited to get back in the ring and fight at Madison Square Garden for the first time, and I’m focused on the future.
 I’m not looking back.”
 Kovalev told Ringtv that he would not have a lead trainer for the fight.
 On 12 October, Main Events asked the WBO to sanction the fight for their vacant title, following Ward's retirement from boxing.
 At the time, Shabranskyy was not ranked by WBO in their top 15.
 On 26 October, WBO decided to sanction the fight, also meaning the fight would now be a 12-round bout.
 On 15 November, the International Boxing Association announced that they would be sanctioning the fight for their vacant light-heavyweight title.
 The IBA title was last held by Beibut Shumenov, until he lost to Hopkins in April 2014.
 Due to Hopkins not paying their sanctioning fees, the title remained vacant.

 Kovalev regained the WBO title after stopping Shabranskyy in round two.
 Kovalev knocked Shabranskyy down three times during the fight before it was stopped.
 Speaking to Max Kellerman of HBO, Kovalev said, "I did it.
 I worked really hard.
 Mentally, physically, I'm back.
 It's my goal to be the best in the division.
 Last fight I was stopped, it was a decision by the referee.
 Here tonight was great boxing for me and I love boxing and I am here to make great fights."
 He also went on to say that he would like unification fights going forward.
 CompuBox showed that Kovalev landed 50 of 113 punches (44%), this included 25 of 36 power shots in round two and Shabranskyy landed 16 of 71 thrown (23%).
 According to Nielsen Media Research, the fight averaged 869,000 viewers and peaked at 900,000 viewers.